mikimer/LoRa/assets/1_GetHardware.md

 ###LittleBits sensors
 LittleBits sensors are easier to use, but more expensive.
 If you prefer the something more affordable use the Adafruit sensors.
+About $100

 * [LittleBits Proto](https://littlebits.cc/bits/proto), $50 (you'll need 4 Protos at $12/piece)
 * [LittleBits Fork](https://littlebits.cc/bits/fork), $12